-Lastly, the ‘Erase iPhone’ option lets you completely erase all sensitive information within a finger snap.
+Lastly, the ‘Erase iPhone’ option lets you completely erase all sensitive information with a finger snap.
 The only downside is you cannot locate your device once the erase is complete.

 Nevertheless, it will still be locked and difficult to access.
-In other words, your data will be protected at all cost and any sensitive information stored in your phone will not be compromised.
+In other words, your data will be protected at all costs, and any sensitive information stored in your phone will not be compromised.

 To activate ‘Find My iPhone’ on your device, go to Settings and then iCloud.
-Scroll to the bottom and located ‘Find My iPhone.’
-Slide to turn it on and make sure the icon is green, not white.
+Scroll to the bottom and locate ‘Find My iPhone.’
+Slide to turn it on and ensure the icon is green, not white.

 2. Disabling Siri while the screen is locked